Chart Color Schemes

 Kempsey Surrounds ranks among the oldest 10% of areas nationwide

-Kempsey Surrounds has a median age of 51 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the Australian median of 38 years.
-Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented in Kempsey Surrounds at 17.6%, while the 25-34 age group is under-represented at 8.3%.
-This 65-74 concentration is well above the national average of 9.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 6.6% to 8.3%, while the 15 to 24 cohort increased from 9.2% to 10.5%.
-Conversely, the 55 to 64 cohort has declined from 19.3% to 17.1%, and the 45 to 54 group dropped from 13.1% to 11.7%.
-By 2041, Kempsey Surrounds is expected to see notable shifts in its age composition.
-Leading this demographic shift, the 75 to 84 age group will grow by 47%, reaching 1,195 people from 810.
-The aging population dynamic is clear, with those aged 65 and above comprising 51% of projected growth.
-Conversely, both the 15 to 24 and 55 to 64 age groups will see reduced numbers.
+Kempsey Surrounds has a median age of 51 years, which is significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
+The 65-74 cohort is notably over-represented in Kempsey Surrounds at 17.6%, compared to the Rest of NSW average, while the 25-34 year-olds are under-represented at 8.3%.
+This concentration of the 65-74 age group is well above the national average of 9.4%.
+Post-2021 Census data shows that from June 2021 to June 2022, the 75 to 84 age group grew from 6.6% to 8.3%, and the 15 to 24 cohort increased from 9.2% to 10.5%.
+Conversely, the 55 to 64 cohort declined from 19.3% to 17.1%, and the 45 to 54 group dropped from 13.1% to 11.7%.
+By 2041, Kempsey Surrounds is expected to see notable shifts in its age composition, with the 75 to 84 group projected to grow by 47%, reaching 1,195 people from 811.
+The aging population trend is clear, as those aged 65 and above will comprise 51% of the projected growth.
+Conversely, both the 15 to 24 and 55 to 64 age groups are expected to see reduced numbers.